Content

 Moreover, avoid working with heavy machinery that requires high-level concentration if you experience dizziness when taking this medicine.

-Lastly, the elderly are more prone to experience Paroxetine side effects like bleeding tendencies, salt imbalance, and loss of coordination than the general population.
+Lastly, the elderly are more prone to experience Paroxetine side effects like bleeding tendencies, salt imbalance, and loss of coordination more so than the general population.

 In Conclusion

-Paroxetine is commonly prescribed for anxiety treatment, but its dosage and intake schedule can be adjusted for each patient individually.
-Contact a prescriber at MEDvidi today if you have the symptoms of any anxiety disorder to receive a personalized treatment plan, know the features and possible side effects of the medication you get prescribed and have your symptoms and progress monitored by a professional.
+Paroxetine is a commonly prescribed medication for the treatment of anxiety.
+The dosage and dosing schedule are adjusted on an individual basis.
+Contact a prescriber at MEDvidi today if you have the symptoms of an anxiety disorder and receive a personalized treatment plan.
+Learn about the features and possible side effects of the medication you are prescribed and have your symptoms and progress monitored by a professional.

 Sources